 The Real Presence of the Eucharist does take some mind bending.
-How can something that looks like bread, feels like bread, and tastes like bread actually BE the Body of Christ.
+How can something that looks like bread, feels like bread, and tastes like bread actually BE the Body of Christ?
+The body, blood, soul and divinity to be more precise.
 Jesus spiritually becomes physically present.
-Transubstantiation (the conversion of the bread into Christ via the priest acting as Christ) is a miracle, it is shocking precisely because it defies the senses.
+Transubstantiation (the conversion of the bread into Christ via the priest acting as Christ) is a miracle, it is shocking because it defies the senses.
 Although it exists and is consumed under the species or appearance of bread (and wine) it is the Body and Blood, Soul and Divinity of Christ.
 “It is the Spirit that gives life, while the flesh-is of no avail.”
 What defines a person is not their human body but their spirit.
 A body can and will change.
 Think of a class reunion.
 Twenty years or 50 years later- same old Class Clown, etc. Now skeptics might be thinking that is convenient you have no tangible evidence.
 Well, science doesn’t have to be able to prove something for it to be true.
 There are numerous philosophical truths, say about the existence of love, that can’t be proven through the physical sciences.

 Now if you want physical evidence to prove the Real Presence using science, it does exist.
 There are a host of Eucharistic Miracles (pun intended ; ) documented through the ages.
 For example the host turns into real flesh, with veins, and the wine turns into coagulated blood that will be a dried stain, then at other times appear fresh.
 I am reading a whole book of accounts of Eucharistic Miracles.
 Blind scientific studies on the specimens have been done showing the flesh is striated myocardium of a male with AB+ blood type (heart muscle tissue of a blood type very common among Middle Eastern nationalities).
 It blew my mind to hear that they did a comparison from two different miracles around the world and they matched!
 Here is a well done video about the Buenos Aires Eucharistic Miracle in 1996.